Rural Health Initiatives

-State appropriations in 2015 and 2016 for the University of North Carolina, totaling $18.6 million in recurring funds, has enabled MAHEC to expand health sciences education and training in Western North Carolina to address the region's unique rural health needs.
+State appropriations for the University of North Carolina have enabled UNC Health Sciences at MAHEC to expand health sciences education and training in Western North Carolina to address the region's unique rural health needs.

 These state-funded initiatives include the development of new residency programs in general surgery and psychiatry; rural medicine fellowships; expansion of existing family medicine residency programs and medical student training; establishment of a new WNC-based master of public health program; increased rural training for learners from high school through post-graduate internships; a state-of-the-art medical simulation center; and an academic health center focused on rural population health research.

 There is a substantial need for more healthcare providers in WNC.

 - All 16 WNC counties are primary care health professional shortage areas (HPSAs).

 - There is an estimated shortage of 85 primary care providers and general surgeons across WNC.

 - An estimated 20% of adults in WNC have a behavioral health diagnosis, and our suicide rate is significantly higher than national benchmarks.

 - Opioid-related injuries and deaths in our region are among the highest in the state and nation.